ospalh/3d-printing/Milchaufschäumerhalter/description.md

 ## how designt

-The pencil connectors and the basic shape of the base i took from my [funnel]()’s stand, going from one or three supports to two.
+The pencil connectors and the basic shape of the base i took from my [funnel stand](), going from one or three supports to two.

 There is some design history available at my [github repo](https://github.com/ospalh/3d-printing/tree/develop/Milchaufschäumerhalter).